crate/services-docs/docs/tutorials/edge/managed-kubernetes.rst

 ..
 NOTE::
     These guides are provided as example scenarios only.
-Other managed Kubernetes providers or preconfigured Kubernetes distributions may also work with CrateDB Edge.
+Other managed Kubernetes providers or preconfigured Kubernetes distributions may also work with CrateDB Cloud on Kubernetes.

 These are third-party tools and Crate.io is not responsible for those tools.
 That said, we have tested the instructions provided below for functionality.
-Users less familiar with customizing their Kubernetes stack on their own may find any of these approaches a practical solution for easier CrateDB Edge setup.
+Users less familiar with customizing their Kubernetes stack on their own may find any of these approaches a practical solution for easier CrateDB Cloud on Kubernetes setup.

 .. rubric:: Table of contents